aliyigitbireroglu/flutter-peek-and-pop/peek_and_pop/example/README.md

 ## Description

 As a fan of the iOS Peek & Pop functionality, I decided to implement it for Flutter as well.
-Please note that this is still a 0.1.0 version so use with care.
+Please note that this is still an early version so use with care.

 The package has been tested on iOS but not yet on Android as I don't have access to an Android device with Force Press capabilities.
 Help about this would be appreciated.

 For devices that don't support Force Press, the package comes with an adaptation to Long Press *however* the Long Press version of this package is still under development and is not fully tested yet so consider it as a developers preview.

 ##
-The power move of this package is its "gesture recognition rerouting" functionality.
+The power move of this package is what I like to call "Gesture Recognition Rerouting".
 Normally, when a new widget with GestureDetector or similar is pushed over an initial widget used for detecting Force Press, the user has to restart the gesture for Flutter to resume updating it.
 This package fixes that problem.
 As explained in the documentation:

 ```
-///This function is called by the instantiated [PeekAndPopChildState] once it is ready to be included in the Peek & Pop process.
+///This function is called by the instantiated [PeekAndPopChild] once it is ready to be included in the Peek & Pop process.
 Perhaps the most
 ///essential functionality of this package also takes places in this function: The gesture recognition is rerouted from the  [PeekAndPopDetector]
-///to the instantiated [PeekAndPopChildState].
+///to the instantiated [PeekAndPopChild].
 This is important for avoiding the necessity of having the user stop and restart their Force Press.
-///Instead, the [PeekAndPopControllerState] does this automatically so that the existing Force Press can continue to update even when if
+///Instead, the [PeekAndPopController] does this automatically so that the existing Force Press can continue to update even when if
 ///[PeekAndPopDetector] is blocked by the view which is often the case especially when using PlatformViews.
 ```

 ## Installation